aureuserp/dev-docs/src/master/getting-started/settings.md

 }
 ```

-after this you can perform laravel default migrations operations like migrate, rollback etc.
+after this you can perform laravel default migrations operations like migrate, rollback etc or it will automatic execute settings migrations when you install plugin.